Session Management in the Claude Agent SDK

 const messages = await getSessionMessages(sessionId);

-In any multi-user deployment — a Slack bot serving a team, a client-facing tool accessed by multiple people — the session ID is what separates one conversation from another.
-Each thread gets its own session ID.
-Resuming a thread means passing the session ID for that thread's previous turns.
+For any agent serving more than one person — a team Slack bot, a client-facing research tool — the session ID is what separates one conversation thread from another.
+Each thread gets its own session.
+Resuming a thread means passing that thread's session ID.

 const existingSessionId = sessionStore.get(threadKey);